Diego Penny

-Diego Alonso Roberto Penny (born 22 April 1984) is a Peruvian international footballer who plays professionally for Deportivo Garcilaso, as a goalkeeper.
+Diego Alonso Roberto Penny (born 22 April 1984) is a Peruvian professional footballer who plays as a goalkeeper for Deportivo Garcilaso.
 He stands at 1.97m tall.
+He made 17 appearances for the Peru national team.

 Club career

 Early career

 Penny began his career in 2004 with Peruvian side Coronel Bolognesi, where he played 180 times.

 Burnley

 Penny signed a three-year contract for Burnley on 27 June 2008, making his debut on 9 August 2008 in a 4–1 loss against Sheffield Wednesday.
 After his debut, throughout the 2008–09 season and into his second year with Burnley, he was second-choice to Brian Jensen.
 Penny made his Premier League debut in the 2009–10 season, after coming on for the injured Jensen in a 3–1 home defeat by Wigan Athletic.
-On 16 August 2010 he left Burnley by mutual consent and returned to his homeland of Peru.
-Penny made a total of 4 appearances for Burnley in all competitions.
+On 16 August 2010, he left Burnley by mutual consent and returned to his homeland of Peru.
+Penny made a total of four appearances for Burnley in all competitions.